deployKF/website/content/guides/getting-started.md

     ---

-    If you are unable to create a new Kubernetes cluster, you may consider using [vcluster](https://github.com/loft-sh/vcluster) to create a virtual Kubernetes cluster within an existing one.
+    If you are unable to create a new Kubernetes cluster, you may consider using [vCluster](https://github.com/loft-sh/vcluster) to create a virtual Kubernetes cluster within an existing one.

+!!! warning "Cluster Domain"

+    deployKF currently requires the Kubernetes kubelet [`clusterDomain`](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) be left as the default of `cluster.local`.
+    This is caused by a small number of Kubeflow components hard-coding this value, with no way to change it.

 ??? warning "ARM Processor Support"